Naalu/ds-senior-capstone-projects-website/reports/Report_12.md

 ## Executive Summary

 It’s been a relatively slow week with limited progress since last update.
 Minimal new development or feature changes, and no major shifts in implementation status.
 Most work remains in review or pending further direction.
+Most of the testing lift was completed prior to the last deliverable

 ---